mfarr/obsidian-archive/README.md

 # Simple Archiver for Obsidian

+> _Move old, stinky notes and folders to an archive, where they belong!_

-Simple Archiver moves a single file or an entire folder to an archive folder that you specify in the plugin's settings.
-The item is moved to the same relative path in the archive.
-If the base archive folder doesn't exist when you archive a file, it will be created automatically.
+Simple Archiver moves files or an entire folder to an archive folder that you specify in the plugin's settings.
+The items are moved to the same relative path in the archive.
+If the base archive folder doesn't exist when you send something to the archive, it will be created automatically.

 Archiving can be done via:

 -   `Simple Archive: Move to archive` command
 -   `Move to archive` file menu item
+-   `Move all to archive` multi-file menu item

 ## Known Issues & Limitations